Adam Beaumont: Honours and other endeavours

 Beaumont was appointed a visiting professor of cyber security at the University of Leeds in October 2017.
 He is also a governor of Leeds City College.
 He is a patron of Leeds Community Foundation and the major supporter of Child friendly Leeds.

 In June 2017, Beaumont was appointed as a Trustee of the Eden Project.
 He was also a Non Executive Director of the Eden Project International Board, the team responsible for initiating Eden projects in China, Ireland, Dubai, US.
-Latterly he became a notable donor to Eden.
+Latterly he became a notable donor to Eden (£320k) via his company aql.
 He was a key driver of Eden Project North until his resignation as a Trustee, alleging a lack of confidence in members of the Eden Executive and Trustee team.

 Beaumont was named International Director of the Year 2017 for Yorkshire and the North East by the Institute of Directors.
 He was named Director of the Year for Innovation in 2018.
 He was named International Director of the Year in 2019.
 He was named as a Maserati 100 Entrepreneur in 2019.

 He was appointed to the board of the Leeds City Region Enterprise Partnership (LEP) in 2017.